-- All patrol boats are equipped with first aid kits suitable to their purpose and use - A fully equipped and maintained first aid room with telephone access. - The minimum of one qualified person capable of providing first aid is available at all times for all sailing events. - The Club will hold regular first aid courses for regularly rostered staff, volunteers and members through - First Aid kits are maintained and serviced. - Current emergency contact lists are available in the Office, First Aid Area and Tower.
+All patrol boats are equipped with first aid kits suitable to their purpose and use;

+A fully equipped and maintained first aid room is available;

+The minimum of one qualified person capable of providing first aid is available at all times for all sailing events;

-The procedure outlined below details the action to be taken when a person requires First Aid
+The Club will hold regular first aid courses for regularly rostered staff, volunteers and members through;

+First Aid kits are maintained and serviced; and

+Current emergency contact lists are available in the Office, First Aid Area, Evacuation panel and Tower.

-First aid is facilitated by contacting the tower, office or dining room.
+When first aid is required it can be facilitated by contacting the tower, office or dining room.

 In the event of an injury occurring on the water, sufficient basic first aid will be attempted to allow the competitor to continue sailing.
-If not they will be brought ashore for treatment or have the Emergency plan activated
+If not, they will be brought ashore for treatment or have the Emergency plan activated as warranted.